 Here’s the best part:

-- By referring to Ginny’s latest post on the HubSpot blog, Bryan is telling her that he’s not just a random spammer.
-He’s actually taken the time to read the blog.
+- By referring to Ginny’s latest post on the HubSpot blog, Bryan tells her he’s not just a random spammer.
+He’s taken the time to read the blog.

 - One of HubSpot’s closest competitors is KISSmetrics.
 So mentioning them in the email helps catch Ginny’s attention.

-- He doesn’t just share an idea — he makes an entire demo video.
+- He doesn’t just share an idea, he makes an entire demo video.
 Making a video takes time.
-The free demo not only grabs prospect’s attention, but also gives HubSpot an idea of what the final product would look like.
+The free demo not only grabs the prospect’s attention but also gives HubSpot an idea of what the final product would look like.

 And Ginny announced it was the “best cold email pitch” she’s ever received in a blog post that has been shared ~2,000 times.